 “How were the hurricanes?” someone asked me, once we were back in Ohio.

 It is the question posed — nearly without fail — by middle-aged adults after they find out you’re 21 and recently returned from New Orleans.
 It’s usually accompanied by half a smile and one raised eyebrow.
-The subtext: “Aww, the little undergrad couldn’t handle his booze.”
+The subtext: “Undergrad couldn’t handle his booze.”

 I wasn’t offended by the question.